omaas315/match_student_code/student_code/002_SplinedVoronoiPlanner/splined_voronoi_analysis/README.md

 - calc_derivative: calculates numerical derivative of discrete samples
 - offset_path: for a path with angles apply a constant offset to get single robot location
 - world_to_map: transform 2d points from metric world frame to pixel based map frame
+- PathAnalyzer: class for handling a single path with functions for calculating path length and distance to obstacles

 ## plan_caller:
 scripts to automatically call path planning and saving results in bagfiles.